Balkan Mountains: Etymology

-It is believed the name was brought to the region in the 7th century by Bulgars who applied it to the area, as a part of the First Bulgarian Empire.
-In Bulgarian, the archaic word balkan (балкан) was borrowed from Turkic and means "mountain".
-It may have ultimately derived from the Persian bālkāneh or bālākhāna, meaning "high, above, or proud house."
+It is widely believed this name was brought to the region by the Ottoman Turks but it may have ultimately derived from the Persian bālkāneh or bālākhāna, meaning "high, above, or proud house".
+In Bulgarian, the archaic word balkan (балкан) was borrowed from Turkish and means "mountain".
 The name is still preserved in Central Asia with the Balkan Daglary (Balkan Mountains) and the Balkan Province of Turkmenistan.

-In Antiquity and the Middle Ages the mountains were known by their Thracian name: the Haemus.
-Scholars consider that the name Haemus (Αἷμος) is derived from a Thracian word *saimon, 'mountain ridge'.
+In Antiquity and the Middle Ages the mountains were known as Haemus (Αἷμος), derived from a Thracian word *saimon, 'mountain ridge'.
 The name of the place where the range meets the Black Sea, Cape Emine, is derived from Aemon.

 There are two different folk etymologies for the name Haemus, derived from ancient Greek mythology.
-One suggests that the name 'Haemus' comes from the Greek word "haima" (αἵμα), meaning "blood," based on the myth of the battle between Zeus and the monster/titan Typhon.
+One suggests that the name 'Haemus' comes from the Greek word haima (αἵμα), meaning "blood", based on the myth of the battle between Zeus and the monster/titan Typhon.
 The other attributes the name to King Haemus.
 See the Mythology section below for more details.

 Other names used to refer to the mountains in different time periods include Aemon, Haemimons, Hem, Emus, the Slavonic Matorni gori and the Turkish Kocabalkan.

+The modern Slavic name "Stara Planina" was first attested at the beginning of the 16th century by Antun Vrančić.